top of page

 THE APPROACH

-Not neutral.
+Not neutral—

-Traditional mediation describes the facilitator as a "neutral third party."
-But in the context of racism and other forms of oppression, neutrality is a privileged position.
-In my practice, the lived experiences of those in the room are not set aside — they are part of the conversation.
+In the context of racism and other forms of oppression, neutrality is a privileged position.
+In my practice, the lived experiences of those in the room are not set aside—they are part of the conversation.

-“Conflict, the ocean — is powerful, unpredictable, and difficult to control”
+Conflict, like the ocean, is powerful, unpredictable, and difficult to control

 We can struggle against the water or learn how to be in it.
 When waves of conflict are too large, we can dive under and surface on the other side.
 We can tread when we are tired, float when we need a break, swim when we have the strength.
 Waiting until the waves subside might open a new path.
 We might learn to catch some waves and ride ashore.

-Through dialogue, we dive deeper into understanding — both self and other.
+Through dialogue, we dive deeper into understanding—both self and other.
 Stories, ideas, experiences surface.
 Assumptions, inequities, needs, and values are revealed.
 We take a breath above water.
 We dive back.
 We keep our eyes on the shore.

 IN THEIR WORDS

-What people say about the work.
+What people say about the work

 Restorative Justice & Mediation